Why We Love Namibia…

 British nationals can enter Namibia for a holiday or private visit of up to 90 days without a visa.
 Before leaving the immigration desk in the airport arrivals hall, check that you have been given permission to stay in Namibia for the duration of your intended visit up to the maximum allowable of 90 days and that you have been given a correctly dated entry stamp by Namibian Immigration officials, as this will be checked on departure.

-Children, under the age of 18 year, who are travelling into or through Botswana must provide a certified copy of their full unabridged birth certificate as well as a valid passport (an abridged (short) birth certificate won’t be accepted).
+Children, under the age of 18 years, who are travelling into or through Namibia must provide a certified copy of their full unabridged birth certificate (stamped no more than 3 months ago) as well as a valid passport (an abridged (short) birth certificate won’t be accepted).
+The main details of the birth certificate should be in English, the certificate can be multilingual as long as English is one of the languages.
+If the original is in another language, it should be officially translated and certified.

 Please check out your local travel advice and let us know if you’re travelling from a different territory.